toutpt/plonetheme.foundation/README.rst

 Mobile first
 ------------

 This theme is mobile first, it means all features are working on a mobile device and are enhanced for desktop.

 * http://en.wikipedia.org/wiki/Progressive_enhancement

+To achieve this there is a plonetheme.foundationdesk theme inside this one where resources are loaded by ajax and triggered by screen with (may change in the future)

 HTML 5
 ------